 Absolutely!
 You do, however, want to consider a couple of factors before choosing winter vegetables in zone 8.
 The most important thing to consider is your microclimate.
 Zone 8 is actually divided into two sections – 8a and 8b.
-In zone 8a, temperatures will dip as low as 10-15 degrees F. (-12 to -9 C.), and in zone 8b it can drop to 15-20 F. (-12 to -7 C.).
+In zone 8a, temperatures will dip as low as 10 to 15 degrees F. (-9 to -12 C.), and in zone 8b it can drop to 15 to 20 degrees F. (-7 to -12 C.).

 If you live near the ocean, for example, your microclimate is likely to be more temperate.
 Topography from roofs or hilltops will affect your climate and make it warmer, as will areas that are protected from winds or are near heat absorbing buildings.
 Conversely, locations in valleys tend to be colder than average.

 The approximate last freeze date for zone 8 is March 15th and November 15th for the first freeze date in the fall.
 That said, there are no hard and fast rules; these are just annual averages.
 Some crops can be damaged during a light freeze and others are hardier and can withstand the cold temperatures.

 An excellent resource would be your local university’s extension office.
 They will be able to guide you regarding cold season vegetables for your particular region of zone 8.

 Why Grow a Winter Garden in Zone 8?

 For certain areas, planting a winter garden in zone 8 may be the best time to get cool crops like broccoli, carrots, and spinach to grow well.
 For many zone 8 gardeners, the impending fall months mean rain.
 This means less work on your part with no need to water.